Financial-Times/origami/README.md

 __On init__, `aria-controls` is added to each tab element, with value being the ID of the associated tabpanel.

-__On init and selected tab change__ these attribute are set and updated as appropriate:
+__On init and selected tab change__ these attributes are set and updated as appropriate:

 * `aria-selected` is set on the tab elements
 * `aria-hidden` and `aria-expanded` are set on the tabpanels